sharunnd/sharunnd/README.md

 </p>

-- 🔭 I’m currently learning Full stack web devopment at masai School
+- 🔭 I’m currently learning Full-stack web development at Masai School

-- 💬 Ask me about Data Structures and Algorithms, JavaScript, React, Redux and MongoDb
+- 💬 Ask me about Data Structures and Algorithms, JavaScript, React, Redux and MongoDB

 - 📫 How to reach me: sharunnd11@gmail.com